 The crazy levels of escalation are what make FLCL so exciting and funny to watch, making it almost impossible to guess what’s going to happen next yet somehow always making sense.

-Nana is the story of two women – Nana and Nana – who meet on a train en route for Tokyo to restart their lives.
-The two become connected, friendship groups merging into one another and problems shared.
+Nana is the story of two women – Nana and Nana – who meet on a train en route to Tokyo to restart their lives.
+The two become connected, friendship groups merging into one another, and problems shared.